aaronsaray/FirePHP4Chrome/README.md

 # Changelog

+#### 0.9
+Added a blacklist url pattern match.
+You can now go in options and use google's pattern matching syntax to blacklist domains.
+I added www.yellowpages.com as that was the reason for the issue.
+(Thanks https://github.com/davidcroda for your report.)

 #### 0.8
 Adding in table label - using info() if label is sent because console.table() does not support label.